awemorris/suika3/README.md

 - **Portability**: the same LIR can be interpreted directly or lowered into optimized machine code.

 As shown above, HIR expresses structure, while LIR expresses execution.
-This split allows the Ray language to keep the JIT pipeline lightweight without sacrificing optimization opportunities.
+This split allows NoctLang to keep the JIT pipeline lightweight without sacrificing optimization opportunities.

 Because all JIT backends translate from the same LIR, portability across architectures comes naturally.
-This unified approach is what makes the Ray language both portable and maintainable.
+This unified approach is what makes NoctLang both portable and maintainable.

 ---

 ## Garbage Collection

-Suika3 features a high-performance generational garbage collector, inspired by the architecture of the Java HotSpot VM.
+`Ray` features a high-performance generational garbage collector, inspired by the architecture of the Java HotSpot VM.
 This design ensures that developers can focus on creation without being interrupted by the dreaded "GC spikes" or frame drops.